Tech and Trust Challenges: Emerging Trends in Somaliland Diaspora Response to Covid-19

 “Why are those in Somaliland expecting something from the diaspora people when there are resources in the country?
 Let them manage what they have, here we have our own economic hardships.” – Somaliland activist in the UK

 These emerging developments and partnerships have sparked fresh questions and challenges regarding Somali diaspora humanitarianism.
 There are early indications that the use of online platforms has affected both the size and speed of donations.
 First, donations have substantially declined as most campaigns fell far short of their intended targets.
 For example, one GoFundMe page that was established in April 2020 with a target donation of £100,000 had raised £2,100 at the time of writing.
-A second established a month later with a target of £150,000 raised £7,000.
-In May, a third crowdfunding page created by the Australian Somaliland community raised half of its target of $10,000, while the Daryeel foundation raised US$ 12,000 out of $15,000 goal.
+A second was established a month later with a target of £150,000 raised £7,000.
+In May, a third crowdfunding page created by the Australian Somaliland community raised half of its target of $10,000, while the Daryeel Foundation raised US$ 12,000 out of $15,000 goal.

 From WhatsApp to GoFundMe

-One key issue is trust; it is not always easy to establish the credibility of those behind the web-based pages, while donating requires the donor to possess a credit card and to trust that their credit-card information is safe in the online system.
-The GoFundMe pages constitute a different system from the traditional Hawala and kinship-based mechanisms for mobilising assistance that many Somalis in the diaspora are familiar with.
-Such online platforms are more detached from the personal ties that are implicated in more conventional Somali fundraising platforms such as clan-based WhatsApp groups, meetings and mosque congregations.
+One key issue is trust; it is not always easy to establish the credibility of those behind the web-based pages while donating requires the donor to possess a credit card and to trust that their credit-card information is safe in the online system.
+The GoFundMe pages constitute a different system from the traditional Hawala and kinship-based mechanisms for mobilizing assistance that many Somalis in the diaspora are familiar with.
+Such online platforms are more detached from the personal ties that are implicated in more conventional Somali fundraising platforms such as clan-based WhatsApp groups, meetings, and mosque congregations.
 This has repercussions for funding sources too.
 One fascinating new development that deserves further enquiry concerns the scale of non-Somali support during emergencies.